Nacnano/2110101-com-prog/README.md

 # 2110101 Com Prog

-A repository for storing codes and learning materials from 2110101 Computer Programming Class of 2026, Bachelor of Engineering, Chulalongkorn University
+A personal repository for storing codes and learning materials from 2110101 Computer Programming Class of 2026, Bachelor of Engineering, Chulalongkorn University

 <h2 align="center" style="font-weight:bold">
 ***IMPORTANT***